sagar-wal/Email-Authentication/README.md

   ```
   You can watch this video on how to install venv : <a href="https://www.youtube.com/watch?v=mqlCk_WCK2E">https://www.youtube.com/watch?v=mqlCk_WCK2E</a>

-* Now install all requisites in requirements.txt .
+* Now install all requisites given in requirements.txt .

   ```bash
   $ cd Email-Authentication